HUGH JOHNSON OBE

 His first book Wine was published in 1966.
 For two years in the late sixties, he edited "Queen", the fashion magazine, but left to write The World Atlas of Wine which was published in 1971.
 This was followed by a succession of books on wine and gardening, including the International Book of Trees in 1973 and The Principles of Gardening in 1979.
 However, he is perhaps best known for his Pocket Wine Book, which has been published annually since 1977.

-Having developed his 12 acre alkaline clay garden in Essex, which includes many rare specimens and collections of Prunus, Birches, Robinias and pines, Hugh has opened his garden to the public each year through the National Garden Scheme enabling everyone to enjoy the walks, planting and superb views that his landscape has to offer.
+Having developed an outstanding 12 acre garden in Essex, which included many rare specimens and collections of Prunus, Birches, Robinias and pines, Hugh opened his garden to the public for many years through the National Garden Scheme.

 Chairman: William Fraser OBE